sindresorhus/ky/readme.md

 ##### json

-Type: `object`
+Type: `any`

 Shortcut for sending JSON.
 Use this instead of the `body` option.
-Accepts a plain object which will be `JSON.stringify()`'d and the correct header will be set for you.
+Accepts any plain object or value, which will be `JSON.stringify()`'d and sent in the body with the correct header set.

 ##### searchParams